 The County's Housing and Community Development (HCD) Division, in partnership with participating cities in the County HOME Consortium, are working with affordable housing development organizations on several affordable housing projects in the pipeline for FY 2017-18.
-These development organizations include Habitat for Humanity of Southern Santa Barbara County, People's Self Help Housing Corporation, Housing Authority of Santa Barbara County (HASBARCO), Cabrillo Economic Development Corporation (CEDC), and PATH Santa Barbara.
-These projects, if they are fully realized, include housing units which will help address the needs of disabled households, large family households, farmworker households, senior households, and homeless households.
+These development organizations include People's Self Help Housing Corporation and Housing Authority of Santa Barbara County (HASBARCO).
+These projects, if they are fully realized, include housing units which will help address the needs of disabled households, senior households, and homeless households.
 These household types have been identified in the County's Five Year 2015-2020 Consolidated Plan as "high priority."
 As these projects move forward to a funding commitment status, the Action Plan will be amended at that time to reflect the use of federal HOME funds.